dougeby/IntuneDocs/intune-user-help/manage-apps-cpweb.md

 * Required apps: Your organization might deploy neccessary work and school apps directly to your device.
 These apps are automatically installed for you without intervention.

 Apps are also made available to you based on your device type.
-For example, if you're using the Company Portal app for Windows, you'll have access to Windows apps, but not iOS apps.
+For example, if you're using the Company Portal website on a Windows device, you'll have access to Windows apps, but not iOS apps.

 ## View app details
 Select an app on the **Apps** or **Installed apps** page to view its details.
 You'll be taken to **App details**, where you'll find the app's description and requirements.
 If an app isn't already installed on your device, you can install it from this page.